Tracing the Origins - Overseas Landscapes

 90柴姆·苏丁《尖屋顶的房屋》-编辑 拷贝.jpg

-Chaim Sudin's "A House with a Sharp Roof"
+Chaim Sudin's "The House with a Sharp Roof"

-Wassily Kandinsky (Russia, 1866-1944) was knowledgeable, proficient in music, and had a systematic study of Western modern philosophy.
-He summarized a complete set of theories about abstract art, which includes two aspects: first, art is not an objective and natural imitation, but an expression of inner spirit; Secondly, artistic expression should be abstract, while concrete images hinder the transmission of spirit.
-Piet Cornelis Mondrian (Netherlands, 1872-1944) painted realistic figures and landscapes in his early years, but gradually simplified the form of trees into pure abstract compositions of horizontal and vertical lines, creating a universal beauty of phenomenal order and balance through profound introspection and insight.
-Kazimir Severinovich Malevich (Russia, 1878-1935) established the art style of solo dance with simple abstract geometric forms and concrete geometric forms of late black and white or bright colors.
-He once said, "Imitative art must be destroyed.".
+Wassily Kandinsky (Russia, 1866-1944) was knowledgeable and proficient in music, and had a systematic study of Western modern philosophy.
+He summarized a complete theory of abstract art, which includes two aspects: firstly, art is not an objective imitation of nature, but an expression of inner spirit; Secondly, artistic expression should be abstract, and concrete images hinder the transmission of spirit.
+Piet Cornelies Mondrian (Netherlands, 1872-1944) painted realistic figures and landscapes in his early years, gradually simplifying the form of trees into purely abstract compositions of horizontal and vertical lines.
+Through introspection and insight, he created a universal aesthetic of order and balance.
+Kazimir Severinovich Malevich (Russia, 1878-1935) established the unique artistic style of solo dance through simple abstract geometric forms and later concrete geometric forms in black and white or bright colors.
+He once said, "Imitative art must be destroyed.

 91瓦西里·康定斯基《城市风景》-编辑 拷贝.jpg